 - a.
 The picture is valid only for hadrons moving with velocity close to that of light. - b.
-The interaction time between the quarks becomes dilated, and partons behave as though they were free independent particles. - c.
-The momentum distribution of partons becomes widespread as the hadron moves fast. - d.
-The number of partons seems to be infinite or much larger than that of quarks.
+The interaction time between the quarks becomes dilated, and partons behave as free independent particles. - c.
+The momentum distribution of partons becomes widespread as the hadron moves fast.